Zheng He: Early life and family

 Zheng He was a great-great-great-grandson of Sayyid Ajjal Shams al-Din Omar, who served in the administration of the Mongol Empire and was the governor of Yunnan during the early Yuan dynasty.
 His great-grandfather Bayan may have been stationed at a Mongol garrison in Yunnan.
 Zheng He's grandfather carried the title hajji, and his father had the sinicized surname Ma and the title hajji, which suggests that they had made the pilgrimage to Mecca.

-In the autumn of 1381, a Ming army invaded and conquered Yunnan, which was then ruled by the Mongol prince Basalawarmi, Prince of Liang.
+In the autumn of 1382, a Ming army invaded and conquered Yunnan, which was then ruled by the Mongol prince Basalawarmi, Prince of Liang.
 In 1381, Ma Hajji, Zheng He's father, died in the fighting between the Ming armies and Mongol forces.
-Dreyer states that Zheng He's father died at 39 while he resisted the Ming conquest, while Levathes states that Zheng He's father died at 37, but it is unclear if he was helping the Mongol Army or was just caught in the onslaught of battle.
+Dreyer states that Zheng He's father died at 39 while resisting the Ming conquest, while Levathes states that Zheng He's father died at 37, but it is unclear if he was helping the Mongol Army or was just caught in the onslaught of battle.
 Wenming, the oldest son, buried their father outside Kunming.
-In his capacity as Admiral, Zheng He had an epitaph engraved in honour of his father, composed by the Minister of Rites Li Zhigang on the Duanwu Festival of the third year in the Yongle era (1 June 1405).
+In his capacity as Admiral, Zheng He had an epitaph engraved in honour of his father, composed by the Minister of Rites Li Zhigang on 1 June 1405, which was Duanwu Festival.

-Capture, castration and service
+Capture and service

-Zheng He was captured by the Ming armies at Yunnan in 1381.
+Zheng He was captured by the Ming armies in Yunnan in 1381.
 General Fu Youde saw Ma He on a road and approached him to inquire about the location of the Mongol pretender.
 Ma He responded defiantly by saying that the Mongol pretender had jumped into a lake.
-Afterwards, the general took him prisoner.
-He was castrated at some point between the age of 10 and 14, and was placed in the service of the Prince of Yan.
+Then the general took him prisoner.
+He was castrated between the ages of 10 and 14, and placed in the service of the Prince of Yan.

 Ma He was sent to serve in the household of Zhu Di, the Prince of Yan, who later became the Yongle Emperor.
-Zhu Di was eleven years older than Ma.
-Enslaved as a eunuch servant, Ma He eventually gained the confidence of Zhu Di, who, as his benefactor, would gain the allegiance and loyalty of the young eunuch.
-Since 1380, the prince had been governing Beiping (later Beijing), which was near the northern frontier, with hostile Mongol tribes.
-Ma would spend his early life as a soldier on the northern frontier.
-He often participated in Zhu Di's military campaigns against the Mongols.
-On 2 March 1390, Ma accompanied the Prince when he commanded his first expedition, which was a great victory, as the Mongol commander Naghachu surrendered as soon as he realized he had fallen for a deception.
+Zhu Di was 11 years older than Ma.
+Enslaved as a eunuch servant, Ma He eventually gained the confidence of Zhu Di, who, as his benefactor, gained the allegiance and loyalty of the young eunuch.
+The prince had been governing Beiping (modern Beijing) since 1380.
+It was near the northern frontier with hostile Mongol tribes.
+Ma spent his early life as a soldier on the northern frontier and often participated in Zhu Di's military campaigns against the Mongols.
+On 2 March 1390, Ma accompanied the prince when he commanded his first expedition, which was a great victory, as the Mongol commander Naghachu surrendered as soon as he realized he had fallen into a trap.